 3. Can I have vegetarian/ special diet food?

 - Yes.
 Please advise us if you have any food restrictions or requests, we can accommodate vegetarian diets, lactose intolerant diets, and often times can also accommodate gluten free diets when given enough notice.

 4. What is your Cancellation Policy?

 - Please review our Terms and Conditions for information on changes and cancellations.

 5. Should I get Travel Insurance?

 - We recommend that you do.
 Travel insurance can be purchased to cover penalty costs in the event you need to cancel or change your travel plans (subject to approval of claim by the insurer).
 It also can provide medical and emergency assistance protection as well as some loss and delay coverage.
 Travel insurance can be purchased directly from Evergreen Escapes.

 6. Should I tip my guide?

-- We take great personal and professional pride in orchestrating rich and memorable adventures for each and every client we engage with, sometimes our clients are inspired to show their appreciation in the form of a gratuity.
+- We take great pride in orchestrating rich and memorable adventures for all of our clients.
+Therefore, sometimes our clients are inspired to show their appreciation in the form of a gratuity.
 While gratuities are not an expectation, our guides traditionally receive an amount consistent with the rest of the service industry in the U.S., somewhere between 10% and 20%.

 Prefer a private tailor-made adventure for your friends, family or corporate group?